 With the goal of having a consistent process and reducing administrative burden, a small group of temporary employees has been hired and trained to survey the approximately 850 spaces that are expected to be scheduled in the new system when it goes live.
 However, the AES team will be reaching out to building coordinators, AV personnel, schedulers, and Facilities Inventory data experts for assistance.
 Specifically, the team will be seeking assistance to gain access to spaces, to lend support to surveyors whenever possible, and to confirm space features and equipment information.

 Surveyors will have identification, along with information about the survey project, when they are out on campus.
 The survey will be coordinated and managed by Joseph Cannella and JeeEun Lee.

 Complete and accurate space information is critical for effective scheduling.
 The team is conducting a thorough inventory of space information to make it easier for room requesters and schedulers to find an appropriate space for an event or class.

-Vendor recommended best practice is to load as much space information as possible to setup the software.
+The vendor-recommended best practice is to load as much space information as possible to set up the software.
 Given the phased implementation of the project, labs and professional school spaces will be inventoried at a later stage unless requested by the college or unit.

-The primary type of data being collected are features—those items that are found in the room and which rarely are moved from the room.
-Examples of space feature information include whether the room has windows, data projectors, dimmable lighting, a piano, a chalkboard or a whiteboard, furnishings, seating, etc.
+The primary type of data being collected are features or those items found in the room that are rarely moved from the room.
+Examples of space feature information include whether the room has windows, data projectors, dimmable lighting, a piano, a chalkboard or whiteboard, furnishings, seating, etc.

 Data collection start date

-The survey is scheduled to begin Monday, July 16, 2018 at 9:00am.
-A plan is being developed to visit buildings across the campus region by region, in the most efficient manner as possible.
+The survey is scheduled to begin Monday, July 16, 2018, at 9:00am.
+A plan is being developed to visit buildings across campus, region by region, in the most efficient manner possible.
 Building coordinators will be contacted in advance of any visit.

 Estimated data collection survey time